 The provocation for the snub was the alleged leak by him of his views against the party’s stalling tactics in Parliament at a strategy meet of Congress on July 21.

-- Shashi Tharoor charged with abetment to suicide in Sunanda Pushkar case
+- Shashi Tharoor says truth will prevail after being summoned by court in Sunanda Pushkar case

 “Whether at a family gathering or at a meeting of a company, school or party, different kinds of contacts, interactions and exchanges takes place….To take a small portion and leak it outside for someone’s personal interest, isn’t it indecent?,” Tharoor asked.

 However, Tharoor, who was speaking to reporters on the sidelines of a function here, said he was not going to deny or confirm that he had sent a letter to Gandhi denying allegations from some quarters that he had leaked the contents of the party meeting to the media.

 “I am not confirming or denying this.
 If I confirm or deny this, it means it is legitimate to talk on such things.
 I am against such practises,” he said.

 Tharoor had complained in a letter to Gandhi that his “sincere” services to the party have “neither been seen nor appreciated.”